 Almost immediately after we arrived in Florence, we left Florence to take a day trip to Bologna.
 We called it our "giorno di gusto" and the primary purpose of our trip was to enjoy food famous in the region of Emilia-Romagna, and, in fact, the world.

 The day was scorchingly hot so we were lucky and happy that Bologna is a town of porticoes.
 After purchasing a little map of the historic center, we made our way to Gelateria Stefino on via Galliera relatively close to the train station.
 It is just a tiny storefront but we were glad we didn't miss it.
 The boys had strawberry and chocolate granita, one on top of the other in their cups, Brian had salted caramel and I had grapefruit granita.
 Amazing!
-We continued to walk to the center of town and proceeded to look for Eataly Bologna
+We continued to walk to the center of town and proceeded to look for Eataly Bologna.

 Eataly was founded on the principals of the slow food movement and there are now store-restaurants in Italy, the United States and Japan.
 Eataly Bologna would be our third Eataly (after New York and Rome) and we were excited to see another.
 While the Eatalys in New York and Rome are gigantic, sprawling, jaw-dropping affairs, the Eataly in Bologna seems to be paired with a wonderful book store.
 The first level was primarily books, the second level still contained many books, but among them books about food, recipe books, food items for sale and a couple of small eating areas.
 The third level was even more food and more places to eat.
 We sat down in and eating area which had only cold foods: salads, cheeses, meats and beverages.
 We ate well!